jmix-framework/jmix-bookstore-2/README.md

     SupplierOrder --> Supplier
 ```

 The `Product` entity is the source entity, that acts as the basis for `SupplierOrderRequest` instances.
-Those are created during the [Perform Fill-up requests](#perform-fill-up-requests) process.
+Those are created during the [Perform Fill-up Requests](#perform-fill-up-requests) process.
 The system converts those requests into `SupplierOrder` entities which hold a `SupplierOrderLine` for each `SupplierOrderRequest` that referenced a `Product` which belongs to the same `Supplier`.
 This `Supplier` is also used for the `SupplierOrder`.

-During the [Place supplier orders](#place-supplier-orders) process, those `SupplierOrder` entities are created.
+During the [Place Supplier Orders](#place-supplier-orders) process, those `SupplierOrder` entities are created.
 The `Employee` that reviewed this `SupplierOrder` (through the BPM process variables) brings up the next subpart of the domain model.

 The part of the employee information with the corresponding territory associations looks like this: